Garantee of Best Prices

 As Supplier, e-Proteins guarantees the best prices for the highest quality.

 Avidin is an egg protein that has many different functions.
-At first, it was mainly used in in-vitro diagnosis kits, but its use spread to other domains such as cell culture where it helps neutralize biotins and as a result improves the purification process on a chromatography column.
+At first, it is mainly used in in-vitro diagnosis kits, but its use spreads to other domains such as cell culture.
+Indeed, avidin helps neutralize biotins and as a result improves the purification process on a chromatography column.
 Thanks to the improvement of its production process that now allows it to proudly display a 100% purity level, avidin has been at the center of some universities and companies’ interest for several years, in order to develop in-vivo diagnosis methods such as cancerous cell targeting, or even develop drugs. e-Proteins now works on a new avidin derivatives that makes targeting cancerous cells easier by limiting the occurrence of avidin binding with healthy cells.
 This new derivative plays two roles: not only does it target cancerous cells, it also serves as a carrier for the active components of drugs towards those same cancerous cells.
 This double function allows complete coherence and continuity between the diagnosis and the cure.

 |> 11.0||> 14.5||> 14.5|

 (% w : w)

 |< 3.0||< 0.5||< 0.5|

 Count in 1 mg